 Klosterhaus, The Friary Building, Quakers Friars, Broadmead, BS1 3DF

 Possibly one of the best outdoor dining spots in the city for views, Bambalan is an urban paradise.
 Located in the heart of the city up in the Beacon Tower, this getaway has a magical tropical vibe, especially during the evenings.
 The rooftop terrace features plenty of outdoor seating as well as canopies to take cover from the unpredictable British weather.
-The bar and restaurant has also announced that their Terrace Sessions events are back this summer which features top DJs on the decks and delicious food and drink.
+The bar and restaurant also hosts Terrace Sessions which feature top DJs on the decks and delicious food and drink.

 Bambalan, Podium Level, Beacon Tower, Colston Street, BS1 4XE